-States receive points for expressly vesting landowners with air rights.
+States receive points for having a law that expressly vests landowners with air rights.
 This law reduces litigation risk by putting drone operators on notice that drone flights that are too low or disruptive to landowners are not permitted.

 Sandbox